setupmd/docs/guides/performance/optimisation.md

 You should use the Spark Profiler for monitoring server performance e.g. vanilla mechanics, plugins, GC pauses and cycles, memory usage etc.

 ### Server JAR
 Pufferfish is currently the fastest, most stable free Paper fork available.
 Another alternative would be Purpur, which provides additional mechanics for players at the expensive of rather negligible performance loss against Pufferfish.
+Velocity is the best option for the proxy.
+Although it doesn't have as many plugins as Bungeecord, it is far more stable and secure by default.
+Most important plugins have already added support for Velocity.

 ### Basic Optimisation
 The setup.md recommended optimisation guides have been linked below, keep in mind that these optimizations can heavily impact mechanics such as entity behavior, despawn ranges etc.